Acquiring the Future.

 OUR FUNDING PROCESS

 Towards the end of August 2020, Khula Lula acquired a 50% stake in Native Nylon, a pre-seed fashion e-commerce startup, thus placing Native Nylon's valuation at R400 000.
-Native Nylon is 1 of 37 pre-seed startups that applied for Khula Lula's private equity funding opportunity.
+Native Nylon is 1 of the pre-seed startups that applied for Khula Lula's private equity funding opportunity.
 Khula Lula has successfully facilitated the incubation of Native Nylon and brought the startup to market in November 2020.
 Native Nylon has had a number of milestones which include landing its first major magazine shoot with The Throne Magazine in its first month of operations, additionally the e-commerce brand showcased its products on SABC1's New Years Eve Special broadcasted on national television to 3 million viewers.
 Native Nylon has dressed high profile South African celebrities such as Anele Zondo, Khanyi Mbau and Didintle Khunou.
 We congratulate the Native Nylon team on their hard work, and are proud of the growth.
 For more Info visit: nativenylon.com

 Portia Dhlamini is the phenomenal founder behind Native Nylon, the 23 year old stood out as a result of her work ethic, incredible communications skills and her drive and commitment to making her business idea a reality.
-From being complete strangers to working together to bring her vision to life, we have had the pleasure of working alongside Portia in bringing Native Nylon to life over the past two months.
+From being complete strangers to working together to bring her vision to life, we have had the pleasure of working alongside Portia in bringing Native Nylon to life over the past few months.
 From sleepless nights, to regulatory obstacles we have immersed our entire spirits in making this happen.
 Portia has dedicated her time, resources and skills in bringing this store to life.
 We look forward to continuously working with her to over the next few years in growing and scaling Native Nylon to something beyond our collective ideals for the brand.

 PUBLIC EQUITY PORTFOLIO